 Regardless of the participant retention methods described in Section 3.5, participants may voluntarily withdraw from the study for any reason at any time.
-The Investigator also may withdraw participants from the study in order to protect their safety and/or if they are unwilling or unable to comply with required study procedures after consultation with the Protocol Chair, Division of AIDS (DAIDS) Medical Officer, Statistical and Data Management Center (SDMC) Protocol Statistician, representatives from the Laboratory Center (LC), the Leadership and Operations Center (LOC) Clinical Research Manager (CRM), and others.
+In general, participants should not be withdrawn from the study during the blinded, randomized portion of the study except in the case of a) withdrawal of consent; b) death; c) extreme/unusual circumstances to protect participant safety; or d) if they are unwilling or unable to comply with required study procedures.
+Any such safety-related participant terminations should only be implemented after consultation with the Protocol Chair, Division of AIDS (DAIDS) Medical Officer, Statistical and Data Management Center (SDMC) Protocol Statistician, representatives from the Laboratory Center (LC), the Leadership and Operations Center (LOC) Clinical Research Manager (CRM), and others.